GeoffreyHazard/lab05_parsing/README.md

 You can look at lines 112 - 113 to see how color is represented.
 You should have already worked with with RGBA color in Brush and Filter.
 </details>

-**Point lights** are an single point in space that emits light (~lightbulb).
+**Point lights** are an single point in space that emits light equally in all directions (~lightbulb).
 They don't need a direction vector.

 **Directional lights** simulate light from a source that is extremely far away (e.g. the sun).
 Because of this, they don't have an attenuation function.

 **Spot lights** emit light in a cone shape (~a flashlight).
-They need an angle and radius to describe the dimentions of the cone, as well as a direction and position.
+They need an angle and radius to describe the dimentions of the cone, a direction to know where the base of the cone points to, and a position.
 The penumbra is how much the light fades away along the edges of the cone.

 **Area lights** are squares that emit light in all directions uniformly accross their surface.